fastify/fastify/docs/Reference/TypeScript.md

   [npm-check](https://www.npmjs.com/package/npm-check) to verify plugin dependencies are being used somewhere in your project.

-Note that using `require` won't load the type definitions properly and may cause type errors.
+Note that using `require` will not load the type definitions properly and may cause type errors.
 TypeScript can only identify the types that are directly imported into code which means that you can use require inline with import on top, for example: